errorschrisscavello/bashrc-organizer/readme.md

 ## Installation:

+### If you already have an existing `.bashrc`, `.bash_profile` make a copy before proceeding!

+### Easy Install (Recommended)

+1. Change directory to the root folder of Bashrc Organizer: `cd path/to/bashrc/organizer`

+1. Run the installation script: `bash INSTALL`

+	a.
+NOTE!!! if you already have any of the files located in the included `bash/~` folder in your own `~` directory you should append the contents of the file in `bash/~` to it.
+This next step will overwrite those files if they already exist

+### Manual Install (If you already have in use a `.bashrc`, `.bash_profile` etc..)

 1. Download the `bash` directory and move it to your home directory with the command `$ mv path/to/bash ~/bash`

 1. Now move each of the files in the `bash/~` folder to your `~` folder

+1. Now rename those files to be prefixed with a dot.
+Example: `mv bashrc .bashrc`

 	a.
 NOTE!!! if you already have any of the files located in the included `bash/~` folder in your own `~` directory you should append the contents of the file in `bash/~` to it.
-The next step will overwrite those files if they already exist
+This next step will overwrite those files if they already exist

-1. Now rename those files to be prefixed with a dot.
-Example: `mv bashrc .bashrc`

 1. After all of the files in the `bash/~` folder are moved that directory may be deleted: `rm ~/bash/~`

 1. Now rename the `bash` folder to `.bash`

+### Success:

-1. Once these steps are complete you may open a new terminal window or `source ~/.bashrc`.
+Once these steps are complete you may open a new terminal window or `source ~/.bashrc`.
 You should see: `Hello $YOUR_USER_NAME_HERE$`

 ***